global-asp/asp-source/en/0281_how-ant-saved-dove.md

 for many days.

 ##
-“I need a drop of water,
+"I need a drop of water,
 even if it falls from a
-leaf.”
+leaf."

 ##
 But even the dew had
 dried up.

 ##
-“If I don't drink, I will
+"If I don't drink, I will
-die,” cried Little Ant.
+die," cried Little Ant.
-“I must go to the river I
+"I must go to the river I
-have heard about.”
+have heard about."

 ##
-“The river will sweep
+"The river will sweep
-you away,” a wise
+you away," a wise
 squirrel warned him.

 ##
 But Little Ant was so
 thirsty.
-“I will die if I don't drink
+"I will die if I don't drink
-some water.”
+some water."

 ##
 Little Ant went to look